 The rule that holds all six together: Lovable removes the build bottleneck.
 It does not remove the review responsibility.

+No — but it recomposes the relationship.
 What disappears: the simple marketing site, the campaign microsite, the prototype, the first draft.
 The work that was always more about turnaround than craft.

-For a communications team the practical change is this — you stop briefing an agency to build the easy 80% and start engaging them for the hard 20%.
-The campaign microsite you used to scope, wait three weeks for, and pay five figures for, you now build yourself, today.
+What survives and grows: complex applications, design systems, performance and security at scale, integration work, accessibility and compliance engineering.
+The hard 20 percent.
+For a communications team the practical change is this — you stop briefing an agency to build the easy 80 percent and start engaging them for the hard 20 percent.
 The agency relationship moves up the value chain.
 That is not a loss for good agencies.
 It is a loss for agencies whose value was the wait.
 (See: How AI Website Builders Are Changing PR Agencies and Can AI App Builders Replace Web Agencies?)

 Lovable is an AI app builder that turns plain-English descriptions into working web applications.
 Communications and marketing teams use it to build campaign microsites, press rooms, landing pages, media kits, and crisis hubs without a developer.